maximskorik/training-material/topics/metabolomics/tutorials/molecular-networking/tutorial.md

 >    > <comment-title> Output </comment-title>
 >    >
 >    > **matchMS networking** {% icon tool %} can generate network files in various formats.
 You can select a format which is accepted by a graph visualization tool of your liking.
-In this tutorial we will be using [Cytoscape](https://cytoscape.org/) and [MetGem](https://metgem.github.io/), which can import data in `graphml` format.
+In this tutorial we will be using [Cytoscape](https://cytoscape.org/), which can import data in `graphml` format.
 >    {: .comment}
 >
 {: .hands_on}